Randall Kaplan

-Randall Kaplan is a serial entrepreneur.
+Randall Kaplan is an American entrepreneur.
 He is a co-founder of Akamai Technologies.
-Kaplan is the managing partner of JUMP Investors, a Los Angeles-based venture capital and private equity firm.
+Kaplan is the managing partner of JUMP Investors, a Los Angeles–based venture capital and private equity firm.

 Early life and education

 Kaplan grew up in Detroit, Michigan and graduated from the University of Michigan.
 After graduation, Kaplan received a J.D. from the Northwestern Pritzker School of Law.
 Kaplan is on the Northwestern Law Board.
 He received the school's first Distinguished Entrepreneur Award in 2006.

 Career

 In 1996, Kaplan was hired as a chairman assistant at SunAmerica, working with Eli Broad.

 In August 1998, Kaplan left SunAmerica to start Akamai Technologies with Tom Leighton, Daniel Lewin, and Jonathan Seelig.
-After leaving Akamai, Kaplan started JUMP Investors, a Los Angeles-based venture capital and private equity firm.
+After leaving Akamai, Kaplan started JUMP Investors, a Los Angeles–based venture capital and private equity firm.

 Kaplan, also known as "Mr. Beach," is currently the CEO and founder of Sandee, a travel start-up.
 Mr. Beach is known for his annual Top 50 Beaches in the United States list that features the best beaches that the United States has to offer.
 Sandee has been recognized by outlets such as the Los Angeles Times, Entrepreneur (magazine), Maxim (magazine), Coveteur, Skift, InsideHook, The Malaysian Reserve, and the San Diego Union Tribune.
 Kaplan is also the owner and CEO of CollarCard, LLC, a promotional products company.